pydantic/pydantic/changes/1933-PrettyWood.md

-Validate only sublevel items with `each_item` instead of all sublevels, which would happen when the sublevel items were also iterable.
+**Breaking Change:** always validate only first sublevel items with `each_item`.
+There were indeed some edge cases with some compound types where the validated items were the last sublevel ones.